Mod Podge Laser Transfer

 Porous surface otherwise Mod Podge may not adhere securely

-Wood, Paper (thicker the better i.e. watercolor), Tightly Stretched Canvas, Canvas board….
-Any other durable POROUS surface (a lot of elbow grease is involved!)
+Paper (thicker the better i.e. watercolor), Tightly Stretched Canvas, Canvas board, Wood or any other durable POROUS surface (a lot of elbow grease is involved!)

-If you choose to do under-painting (must be non-oil based) or collage I suggest you prep the surface after finishing your painting or collage with Mod Podge, if you choose not to do either I suggest you still prep your surface before transferring with Mod Podge.
+If you choose to do under-painting (must be non-oil based) or collage I suggest you prep the surface after finishing your painting or collage with Mod Podge.
+If your work underneath is sensitive to water, fix with Krylon workable fix before putting Mod Podge on.

-1. Apply Mod Podge thickly atop bare surface or under-painting/ collage to seal.
+1. Apply Mod Podge thickly on bare surface or under-painting/ collage to seal.

 (Also if you apply thick layers of Mod Podge between layers in a collage it will give it depth)

 2. LET DRY (several hours, or blow dry med.
 Heat let sit 2 hours)

 3. Coat surface a second time with Mod Podge (not quite as thick as before)

 4. While STILL WET lay desired image for transfer facedown on wet surface and rub back of paper firmly with something like the back of a spoon to press image entirely into Mod Podge.
 (Make sure image has been reversed in photoshop, especially if there are words in the image, otherwise they will transfer backwards)